How to Apply

 Individuals who are previously certified through the Texas Commission on Fire Protection and have one year of paid Firefighting experience may be eligible for a sign-on bonus.

-Persons desiring to be an Firefighter must meet these basic requirements:
+Persons desiring to be a Firefighter must meet these basic requirements:

-- Must be at least 18 years of age, but not have attained the age of 36 years at time of hire.
+Must be at least 18 years of age to take the Civil Service Entrance Exam but not have attained the age of 36 years at time of hire.

 Applicants who pass the Civil Service Examination AND who are considered for appointment as either a firefighter or firefighter trainee, are required to pass each phase of the following selection process: